That Doctor Strange 2 cameo no one saw coming, explained

 *Warning: spoilers for Doctor Strange in the Multiverse of Madness*

 Wow.
 Who could have guessed that Charlize Theron would be in Doctor Strange 2, bringing the character of Clea to life on the big screen?
 It's a huge bit of casting news that Marvel Studios elected to keep a secret prior to release, which makes for a fun surprise while watching.
-In the post-credits sequence, she appears behind Stephen as he's walking down a New York City street.
+In the Doctor Strange 2 post-credits scene, she appears behind Stephen as he's walking down a New York City street.
 She calls out, "Doctor Strange?"

 "Can I help you?" he replies, wearing a rather confused look on his face.

-"You caused an incursion and we're gonna fix it," Clea claps back, as she slices a whole through Earth-616's reality, which opens up onto a colorful space-like dimension.
+"You caused an incursion and we're gonna fix it," Clea claps back, as she slices a hole through Earth-616's reality, which opens up onto a colorful space-like dimension.
 "Unless you're afraid?"

 To that, Strange whips off his scarf just as it turns into his cape, and he strides up to Clea confidently.
 "Not in the least," he says, as his new third eye suddenly appears in the middle of his forehead, and the pair jump through the portal together.